Managing symptoms of myeloma

 Pain is the most common symptom at diagnosis for people with myeloma.
 It is often related to bone damage that has been caused by the disease.

 Some people may need further treatment to manage pain.
-This may include localised radiation therapy or, in some specific cases, vertebroplasty.
-This involves injecting medical-grade cement into the spine because it has collapsed.
+This may include localised radiation therapy or other procedures.

 Tips for managing pain